The Board and Ahpra are working with government, health services and others to support the registered health workforce during the COVID-19 pandemic.

 The Board expects you to make reasonable efforts to complete your required CPD.
 However, we understand that some practitioners may have had trouble fully meeting CPD, particularly any face to face requirements, due to the impacts of COVID-19.

-The Board will not take action if you have not been able to complete CPD for the 2020 – 21 registration period due to the exceptional circumstances of COVID-19 and you declare on your renewal application that you have not met the CPD Registration standard.
+The Board will not take action if you have not been able to complete CPD for the current CPD cycle due to the exceptional circumstances of COVID-19 and you declare on your renewal application that you have not met the CPD Registration standard.

 It’s important that you answer all questions honestly and accurately when completing your registration renewal and declare that you have not met the CPD requirements if that is the case.
 If you declare that you did not meet the CPD Registration standard the Board may request evidence in the future of what you have done to address any identified gaps in your CPD learning needs such as any interactive or face to face CPD requirements.

-Please see the registration renewal FAQs for more information.
+Please see the Board’s CPD webpage and news item for more information.

 The registration renewal date for dental practitioners with general, specialist or non-practising registration is 30 November.
 You can check your registration details and expiry date on the national registers of practitioners.